null-variance/ginseng-swap/README.md

-# ginseng-swap
+# Ginsengswap-contract

-contracts for the ginseng optimistic stableswap protocol
+Ginsengswap-contract is responsible for interacting with Ginseng's optimistic stablecoin DEX.